2gis/mapsapi/src/doc/en/manual/base-classes.md

     });

 This will create a class that inherits all methods and properties of the parent class (through a proper prototype chain), adding or overriding the ones you pass to extend.
-It will also properly react to `instanceof`:
+It will also properly react to <code>instanceof</code>:

     var a = new MyChildClass();
     a instanceof MyChildClass; // true